-Score 4 Hungary has a long history of implementing regulatory impact assessments (RIAs) for legislation.
-However, the RIA process has suffered from sluggish implementation and is applied only in some cases.
-The Orbán government amended an act on lawmaking that includes RIA provisions, creating the position of deputy state secretary in the Ministry of Public Administration to be responsible for feasibility studies as well as establishing the ECOSTAT Government Feasibility Center to assist in the preparation and implementation of RIAs.
-In practice, however, RIAs have been almost exclusively applied for environmental issues or in cases where international obligations have demanded it.
-One reason why RIAs have not been applied meaningfully, and sometimes not even formally, to economic, fiscal and social policies has been the hectic pace of creating austerity packages.
+Score 4 Hungary has a long history of RIA legislation since the first act on this issue was passed in 1987.
+However, RIA has suffered from sluggish implementation and has been applied only in some cases.
+The Orbán government amended the act on lawmaking that includes provisions on RIA (Act of CXXX of 2010).
+The new measure created the position of a deputy state secretary in the Ministry of Justice responsible for feasibility studies, and established the ECOSTAT Government Feasibility Center for assisting the preparation and implementation of impact studies.
+In practice, however, RIA has been almost exclusively applied in the environmental context and/or in cases where international obligations have demanded it.
+The recent hasty creation of austerity packages, as in the case of the 2015 budget, has meant that RIA has in many cases not been applied meaningfully, and sometimes not even formally, in the fields of economic, fiscal and social policy.